 Customers on all but the Micro plan also get control over their PHP settings, plus the ability to use the Python and Ruby on Rails programming languages.
 It’s the same for SSH access and the Installatron script installer that are also not available on the Micro plan.
 However, beginner webmasters will be pleased to see that the website builder is available to all.

-Shared servers use CloudLinux for stability, and to isolate hosted users from one another so that everyone gets the resources they paid for.
+The shared servers utilize CloudLinux to ensure stability and separate hosted users from each other, ensuring that everyone receives the resources they have paid for.

 Pricing and Support

 Virtuaal’s shared hosting plans are reasonably priced; maybe even cheap for the features on offer.
 The huge increase in resources between the Micro plan and Plan I could be a subtle kind of upsell, like maxing your meal at a fast food restaurant, so no wonder Plan I is labeled the “most popular” plan.

 While you can pay for plans monthly, you can get a 17% discount by buying annually, which you might be tempted to do because the 30-day money-back guarantee gives you a potential “get out” if anything goes wrong within the first few weeks.

 Virtuaal’s customer support can be contacted via email and support ticket.
 I never received a response when I sent an email, which was quite disappointing for a vendor that claims it responds within a few minutes.